CleanScan

 Method 3: GPS-Verified Check-Ins

-Cost: Low to moderate (requires a mobile app or tool) Complexity: Moderate Best for: Multi-site operations, contracts where attendance is disputed
+Cost: Low to moderate (requires a mobile app or tool)

 GPS-based check-in systems create a record that a crew member checked in at or near a facility at a specific time.
 The crew member checks in on a mobile device when they arrive and checks out when they leave.
 The system logs the location, timestamp, and duration.2

 Where it falls short: GPS proves presence, not performance.
 Your crew can check in, sit in the break room for four hours, and check out — and the GPS log will still show a completed visit.
 It also raises privacy and policy questions: some teams need employee consent, written notice, or client approval before location tracking is appropriate.
-It should be paired with other methods (photos, checklists) to show that work was actually done.
+It should be paired with other methods (photos, checklists) to show that work was done.

 When it works: As a foundation layer.
 GPS check-ins are most valuable when combined with task documentation.
 Think of it as answering two questions in sequence: "Were they there?"
 (GPS) and "What did they do?" (photos, checklists).